-- Place lemon slices, along with some fresh herbs, under skin.
+- under skin.
 Place washed apple and whole fresh herbs into cavity of chicken.
 Add half a lemon if desired.

 - Roast chicken for approximately 30 minutes per pound.
 Chicken is done when juices run clear and reaches an internal temp of 165 degrees F.

 - Remove fully cooked chicken from oven and let cool at least 30 minutes.